Benton, California: History

-Benton is one of the oldest existing towns in Mono County.
+Benton, named after Missouri Senator Thomas Hart Benton, an advocate of western expansion, is one of the oldest existing towns in Mono County.
 Benton was founded by the western Indians who came to make use of its hot springs.
 As the nearby towns of Bodie and Aurora grew in size and population, Benton soon became a checkpoint for southbound travelers in 1852.

 Gold was discovered in the hills of Benton in 1862, and its population quickly grew.
 After the initial gold strike, little more was found.
 Benton's profits were soon primarily from silver.
 Unlike other mining towns, Benton was able to provide enough for the town to thrive and flourish for approximately 50 years.
 Although most mining activity occurred between 1862 and 1890, the town never completely collapsed.

 The Carson and Colorado Railroad reached Benton in 1883.

 Geography

 Benton lies along U.S. Route 6 outside of Bishop, en route to remote areas of Nevada.
 The terrain is described as high desert at an elevation of 5377 ft above sea level.
 California State Route 120 has its eastern terminus at US 6 in Benton.
 It leads southwest 4 mi to the Benton Hot Springs part of the CDP, then continues west 41 mi to U.S. Route 395 near Lee Vining.

 The Nevada state line is about 6 mi northeast of Benton.
 US Route 6 crosses this border, then climbs over 7150 ft Montgomery Pass at the northern end of the White Mountains.
 Benton has excellent views to the east of 13141 ft Boundary Peak, Nevada's highest, and 13441 ft Montgomery Peak just next to it in California.

 According to the United States Census Bureau, the CDP covers an area of 28.5 sqmi, 99.93% of it land, and 0.07% of it water.
 It is primarily in the Benton Valley, drained to the south by Spring Canyon Creek, leading to the Hammil Valley and eventually to the Owens Valley.
 Benton Hot Springs, in the southwest part of the CDP, is in Blind Spring Valley, which drains northeast to Benton proper.